NiklasHaehn/Media_Parl_Speech/README.md

 I only upload my own code to this repository.
 For the code of the entire analysis, the repositories mentioned in the paper must be accessed.

+## Data

+This repository does not provide any data.
+Most of the data can be retrieved via scraping or APIs in the code.
+Further data can be requested from the author.